 Risk: Financial and legal risks associated with Bush Fire Brigade volunteers seeking compensation and/or damages due to health effects resulting from possible PFAS/PFOS exposure.

 Likelihood Consequence Rating

 Possible Major Extreme

 Action/Strategy

-The City and extelled a thousand investigation of the legal and incomes
+The City undertakes a liabilities of creating a thorough investigation of register. the legal and insurance